shazz0512/CDAC_PROJECT/README.md

 ## 6. Security in the CI/CD Pipeline

 Security checks and scans are seamlessly integrated into our CI/CD pipeline.
-These automated checks occur at every crucial stage, from code commits to containerized deployment, ensuring that security is maintained at each juncture.
+These automated checks occur at every crucial stage, from code commits to containerized deployment on Kubernetes, ensuring that security is maintained at each juncture.

 ## 7. Continuous Improvement